Balansemerket

 -

-To reduce the chance of sexual harassment or discrimination occurring, it is important to know where, when and how it can happen.
-Map the risks in your organisation.
+To reduce the risk of sexual harassment or discrimination, it is important to understand where, when, and how it may occur.
+Map the risks in your organization.

-What are the potential risks in our enterprise?
+What are the potential risks in your organization?

-What actions can we take to prevent it?
+What actions can you take to prevent them?

-If an incident does occur, how can we minimise its impact and address it effectively?
+If an incident does occur, how can you minimize its impact and address it effectively?

-Balansekunst offer a form to map the risks.
+Balansekunst provides a template to help you map these risks.

 -

-We are aware of how humor and compliments can be perceived differently, and are careful about commenting on other people's appearance.
+We understand that humor and compliments can be perceived differently, and we avoid commenting on others’ appearance.

-Group-based insults must not be used in our workplace.
+Group-based insults are not accepted in our workplace.

 -

 Reporting may sound very serious.
-The goal is a good feedback culture, and a low threshold for reporting if you experience something inappropriate, unpleasant or objectionable – so that you can improve working conditions.
+The goal is to create a good feedback culture, with a low threshold for raising concerns if someone experiences something inappropriate, uncomfortable, or unacceptable.
+This helps improve working conditions for everyone.

-For many people, having to report something is a big step.
+For many people, reporting is a big step.
 If you get information about how you will be met, it can lower the threshold.

 List several people who can receive reports.

-Employment and assignment contracts may also include a clause on reporting channels, protection against sexual harassment and discrimination and a shared responsibility for a good environment.
+Employment and assignment contracts can also include information about reporting procedures, protection against sexual harassment and discrimination, and a shared responsibility for maintaining a safe environment.

 Most people find it difficult to report.
 Oftentimes, the person exposed to abuse of power must speak out against the power.
-As important as practical routines for reporting, is reflecting upon power relations and work to build trust.
+Practical reporting procedures are important — building trust and reflecting on power structures are equally so.

-Balansekunst has created a template for guidelines and reporting procedures, together with the law firm Graasvold & Stenvaag and the Equality and Anti-discrimination Ombud.
-Everyone is welcome to cut and paste from the template.
+Balansekunst has developed a template for guidelines and reporting procedures in collaboration with the law firm Graasvold & Stenvaag and the Equality and Anti-Discrimination Ombud.
+You are welcome to use and adapt the template.

 You can seek legal advice from Balansekunst's helpline.